|Obtain a weather briefing from Flight Service and 1-800-WXBRIEF for the local area.

 - Describe the procedure for starting the engine with a dead battery (using external power).

-Review Chapter 2 of the AFH for hand-propping procedures.
+Review AFH Chapter 2 Ground Operations for hand-propping procedures.

 Review Chapter 4 in your airplane POH for starting with external power.